kilroy-code/rules/README.md

 - In between - i.e., while computing the formula - any Rules we directly reference (whether cached or not) will have us added to their "usedBy" list, and they will be added to our "requires" list.
 - When a Rule is assigned, all of it's "usedBy" are reset (assigned undefined, which then recurses), and it is removed from the "usedBy" of each other Rule that it "requires".

 ("usedBy" is the workhorse.
-The reason we remove ourself on reset from the "usedBy" of the rules we "require", is that we are not really yet used by them at that point.
+The reason we remove ourself from the "usedBy" of the rules we "require", is that after reset we are not really used by them at that point.
 We might well be assigned an overwriting value, and we wouldn't want a reset of those _potentially_ required rules to reset the assigned value.
 The only reason for "requires" is to have backpointers to those Rules so that we don't have to go searching for them.)

 During the computation of a formula, we also catch any references to a `Promise`, and store a new `Promise` as the catching Rule's pending value.
 Meanwhile, any time we store a `Promise`, we add a `.then` to it that will take action when the Promise is fullfilled: